quicwg/base-drafts/draft-ietf-quic-transport.md

 {{connection-id}}).

 The first Handshake packet sent by a server contains a packet number of 0.
+Handshake packets are their own packet number space.
 Packet numbers are incremented normally for other Handshake packets.

-Servers MUST NOT send more than three Handshake packets without receiving a packet from a verified source address.
-Source addresses can be verified through an address validation token, receipt of the final cryptographic message from the client, or by receiving a valid PATH_RESPONSE frame from the client.
+Servers MUST NOT send more than three packets including Initial and Handshake packets without receiving a packet from a verified source address.
+Source addresses can be verified through an address validation token (delivered via a Retry packet or a NEW_TOKEN frame) or by receiving any message from the client encrypted using the Handshake keys.

-If the server expects to generate more than three Handshake packets in response to an Initial packet, it SHOULD include a PATH_CHALLENGE frame in each Handshake packet that it sends.
-After receiving at least one valid PATH_RESPONSE frame, the server can send its remaining Handshake packets.
-Servers can instead perform address validation using a Retry packet; this requires less state on the server, but could involve additional computational effort depending on implementation choices.

-The payload of this packet contains STREAM frames and could contain PADDING, ACK, PATH_CHALLENGE, or PATH_RESPONSE frames.
-Handshake packets MAY contain CONNECTION_CLOSE frames if the handshake is unsuccessful.
+The payload of this packet contains CRYPTO_HS frames and could contain PADDING, or ACK frames.
+Handshake packets MAY contain CRYPTO_CLOSE or CONNECTION_CLOSE frames if the handshake is unsuccessful.

 ## Protected Packets {#packet-protected}